 Given these findings, it appears that despite the lower molecular weight of alpha-glucans, Maitake, which is rich in beta-glucan, was more effective at enhancing immune function.
 Combining alpha-glucans with beta-glucans was even more powerful than any supplement alone.

 AHCC, while not shown to be as effective in this study as other extracts, has been used successfully in humans to manage and treat diseases.
 In Japan, over 100,000 patients have been treated with AHCC with good results and have proven efficacy.
 So in contrast with these findings in that AHCC did not produce much of an effect compared to other glucans, outcomes for various health conditions in humans have been positive.

-For example, in one study conducted in healthy human volunteers, AHCC was effective at increase interferon gamma and this effect remained for up to 30 days after discontinuing the supplement.
-This is in contrast with the animal data shown above that showed very little increase .
+For example, in one study conducted in healthy human volunteers, AHCC was effective at increase interferon-gamma and this effect remained for up to 30 days after discontinuing the supplement.
+This is in contrast with the animal data shown above which showed very little increase .